-Regulations regarding the major professor: The major professor must be a member of HMT Graduate Faculty, either Level 1 or 2, to serve as a major professor for a Master's student.
+Regulations regarding the major professor: The major professor must be a member of HOSP Graduate Faculty, either Level 1 or 2, to serve as a major professor for a Master's student.
 The student's choice of a major professor is an important one and should not be taken lightly.
-Many diverse roles may be played by the major professor including counseling, approving the student's selection of graduate courses, helping to select members of the student's advisory committee, directing the student's research and mentoring, scheduling of comprehensive examinations, developing and submission of annual evaluation materials, planning of continuous enrollment until degree awarded.
+Many diverse roles may be played by the major professor including counseling, approving the student's selection of graduate courses, helping to select members of the student's advisory committee, directing the student's research and mentoring, and planning of continuous enrollment until degree awarded.

 The student is advised to choose a major professor who is interested in and has knowledge of a topic he/she wants to pursue as a thesis or industry based research problem.
 The student should choose a faculty member who can give him/her an amount of time and the level and type of guidance that is consistent with what the student needs as he/she conducts research.
-Students are encouraged to meet with several HMT faculty members before they select a major professor.
+Students are encouraged to meet with several HOSP faculty members before they select a major professor.
 Students are also encouraged to talk to second-year students and/or past graduates of the program before selecting a major professor.

-Regulations regarding the advisory committee for the Master's degree student: The committee is required to have a minimum of two additional faculty members.
-At least one of the two must be from the HMT program and at least one of the two must be Graduate Faculty.
+Regulations regarding the advisory committee for the Master's degree, thesis-track student: The committee is required to have a minimum of two additional faculty members.
+At least one of the two must be from the HOSP program and at least one of the two must be Graduate Faculty.
 Selection of committee members should be done after selection of the major professor.
 Affiliate faculty and other scholars not employed by the University may serve on individual advisory committees with the approval of the Dean of the Graduate School.
-Official approval of the Major Professor and Advisory Committee occurs when the Plan of Study, available on line, is approved by the Graduate School.
-This committee will approve the student's program of study, conduct required examinations and direct the required field project or thesis.
+Official approval of the Major Professor and Advisory Committee occurs when the Committee, Transfers, Exceptions and Candidacy (CTEC) Form is approved by the Graduate School.
+This committee will approve the student's program of study, conduct any required examinations and direct the required thesis.